CodeigniterOnFire/Boosted/README.md

  ----------
  JSON API

- On your MODEL just use the onfire_ prefix on a  method, this will enable the method in the controller using Reflexion and Clousure.
-The output will be a json encoded object of the return value of the model method.
+ On your MODEL just use the onfire_  prefix on a  method, this will enable the method in the controller using Reflexion and Closure.
+The output will be a JSON encoded return value of the model method.

     MODEL